 Visit to the Chácara do Céu Museum in Santa Teresa

-Chácara do Céu Museum was the residence of Raymundo Castro Maya (1894-1968), a successful entrepreneur who had a vast collection of art, which can be seen both in Chácara do Céu Museum and in Museu do Açude, in Alto da Boa Vista, also in Rio de Janeiro.
+Chácara do Céu Museum was the residence of Raymundo Castro Maya (1894-1968), a successful entrepreneur who had a vast collection of art.
 Among the artists of the collection are: Matisse, Modigliani, Degas, Seurat, Miró, Guignard, Di Cavalcanti, Iberê.
-Camargo, Antonio Bandeira, Portinari (considered the greatest public collection of this Brazilian artist), Taunay, Debret among others.
+Camargo, Antonio Bandeira, Portinari (considered the greatest public collection of this Brazilian artist), Taunay, and Debret.
 Besides the impressive collection, the museum and gardens have a spectacular view of Guanabara Bay.

 Meet your guide in the lobby of the Fasano Hotel.
 Travel by car to the beautiful southern beach area of Grumari about an hour and a half from Ipanema.

 Beyond Grumari, the road winds through mangrove swamps and tropical forest.
 It's an apt setting for the plantation-turned-museum where Brazil's famous landscape designer Roberto Burle Marx is memorialized.
 Marx, the mind behind Rio's swirling mosaic beachfront walkways and the Atêrro do Flamengo, was said to have "painted with plants," and was the first designer to use Brazilian flora in his projects.
 More than 3,500 species—including some discovered by and named for Marx as well as many on the endangered list—flourish at this 100-acre estate.
 He grouped his plants not only according to their soil and light needs but also according to their shape and texture.
 Marx also liked to mix the modern with the traditional—a recurring theme throughout the property.
 The results are both whimsical and elegant.
 In 1985 he gave the farm to the Brazilian government, though he remained here until his death in 1994.
 His house is now a cultural center full of his belongings, including collections of folk art.
 The grounds also contain his large ultramodern studio (he was a painter, too) and a small, restored colonial chapel dedicated to St. Anthony.